cocos/cocos-docs/en/advanced-topics/java-reflection.md

-# Using Java Reflection to Implement JavaScript and Android Communication
+# JavaScript and Android Communication with Reflection

 ## Calling Java Static Methods from JavaScript